 Higher velocity decisions and better return on investment

-ESG, the pandemic, and other events create significant credit uncertainty.
+ESG, the Pandemic, the Russian invasion, and other events create significant credit uncertainty.
 The chaotic nature of a new uncertainty world creates significant differences in terms of how people respond and the changes related to their credit behavior.
 The article describes why the new phase largely invalidates credit loss point estimates of the recent past and suggests an alternative credit loss estimation approach using Monte Carlo simulation modeling techniques.

 Using a judgmental simulation model is appropriate given the lack of data available to drive desired decision support and as grounded in traditional credit decisioning.
 Ultimately, the new uncertainty world will give way to a more data-rich risk world.
 As this occurs, data will stabilize and grow, statistical confidence will increase, inertia will decline, and we will return to the comfortable world of risk modeling.

 The Decision Support Solution Methodology was created by Definitive Business Solutions, Inc. This methodology is enabled by Definitive Pro®, a cloud-based, group decision support service that provides a collaborative process to build consensus and make complex, multi-criteria decisions in a wide range of scenarios.
 It uses the leading theory in multi-criterion decision making (the Analytic Hierarchy Process), which provides the ability to synthesize quantitative and qualitative factors and set priorities.
 It also employs a state-of-the-art mathematical programming solver to find the most favorable solution and optimize the allocation of resources. [xii]